 Use the guide below to ensure you get the most out of your new candles

-1. Consider Room Size
+1. Consider Size & Time

 2. Let It Burn

 The first time you light your candle, it is crucial that you allow it to FULLY melt from edge to edge before extinguishing.
-If you cannot dedicate the time to this first memory burn, please be patient and wait to light your candle, otherwise you may be left with a constant buildup of wax along the sides of your candle jar (tunneling) !
+If you cannot dedicate the time to this first memory burn, be patient and wait to light your candle, otherwise you may be left with a constant buildup of wax along the sides of your candle jar (tunneling) !

-4. Let It Sit
+3. Let It Sit

 Do not touch or move candles while they are lit or immediately after they are extinguished!
 Also be mindful of the surrounding area when blowing out the flame, especially as the candle burns down to the bottom of the jar.
 You never want to risk dropping, spilling, or breaking your candle!